List of New Hampshire historical markers (126–150): . Indian Mortar Lot

 "The large mortar found here is in a boulder of glacial origin first hollowed out by water, then by many years of apparent use of Abnaki Indians, and later by the first settlers for grinding corn or maize which was made into cakes and baked over open fire.
 Also located in this historic lot is a boulder on which a shad is carved, perhaps by the red man to preserve a likeness of his favorite fish, which swam up the Winnipesaukee River when the shadbush blossomed.
 After the dams were built the fish disappeared."

+Note: this marker was erected in 1979.